hxdang/Yardang_Dynamics_Model/README.md

 *The gfortran compiler must be installed before using the model source code.*

 ***
+**When using the model code, please cite the associated papers.**

+**The Yardang_Dynamics_Model should be used and modified with the understanding that the selected GNU Affero General Public License v3.0 cannot be changed to a "less open source" license.
+If you incorporate a model into Yardang_Dynamics_Model, it is essential to ensure that all potential future developments of your model code are still open source.**

 @Copyright Key Laboratory of Earth System Numerical Modeling and Application, University of Chinese Academy of Sciences, Beijing, China.